prantlf/homebrew-tap/README.md

 * [cutmidel] - Trims a text to a maximum length by putting an ellipsis to the middle of the shortened result.
 * [helix-mfa] - Helix MFA Authenticator is a desktop app Provides access to versioned files in Helix Core (Perforce) through a graphical interface.
 * [lite-xl] - Lightweight text editor written in Lua.
 Syntax highlighting you know from VS Code, but comsuming MBs instead of GBs of memory.
-* [p4v] - Helix Visual Client (P4V) is a desktop app that provides access to versioned files in Helix Core through a graphical interface.
-It includes tools for merging and visualizing code evolution.
 * [saz-tools] - Tools for SAZ files (Fiddler logs) - parsing, printing and analyzing using a web page. (`sazdump` and `sazserve`)
 * [shortpwd] - Trims the current working directory to a maximum length by putting an ellipsis to the middle of the shortened result.